Timed demolition measurements: Decay matrices

 \section{Decay matrices}

-The goal of this section is to arrive at a practical characterization of the set below. \begin{defin} Let $t_1,...,t_N, E^+\in\R$.
+The goal of this section is to arrive at a practical characterization of the following cone of complex matrices. \begin{defin} The set of \emph{decay matrices} $G(\vec{t})$ is the closure of the cone of square matrices $\gamma$ such that

+for some non-normalized measure $\rho^+(E) dE$. \end{defin} To motivate it, consider this family of cones of matrices. \begin{defin} Let $t_1,...,t_N, E^+\in\R$.
 The cone $G(E^+,\vec{t})$ is the closure of the set of matrices $\gamma$ of the form: